-The custom of doing things as acts of work and worship, simply because the Bible does not say to not do them, is pure unmitigated presumption: and presumptious people have a very bad regulation.
+The custom of doing things as acts of work and worship, simply because the Bible does not say to not do them, is pure

 Those preachers among us who have a hobby of trying to make a gospel-baptism of sect baptism, are determined to not answer our questions.
-They keep repeating that "it is not necessary for a person to understand that baptism is for the remission of sins in order to valid baptism;" but when we ask, if this be true, why should we not quit telling people to be baptized for that purpose, they refuse to answer.
-Where is the utility, or sense in teaching, or trying to teach a something which is not necessary to be understood?
+They keep repeating that "it is not necessary for a person to understand that baptism is for the remission of sins in order to valid baptism; but when we ask, if this be true, why should we not quit telling people to be haptized for that purpose, they refuse to answer.
+Where is the utility, or sense in teaching. or trying to teach a something which is not necessary to be understood?
 It is high time these questions were being answered.